House to Highway: Reclaiming a Community History Symposium

 The “House to Highway” exhibition is the capstone of a four-year research partnership between the Library of Virginia and The JXN Project to uncover the origin of Richmond’s Jackson Ward neighborhood, highlighting the untold story of Abraham Peyton Skipwith as its “founding father.”
 Born into slavery, Skipwith became a successful businessman who seized the spirit of the Revolutionary era to achieve his freedom in 1789.
 His family descendants helped construct a new Black independence in the 19th century through entrepreneurship, community building and political action.
 As one of the original “Black Wall Streets,” Jackson Ward became the crown jewel for Black Richmond with thriving businesses and cultural institutions.
 Construction of the Richmond–Petersburg Turnpike in the 1950s, however, sliced the community in two and displaced more than 1,000 residents and business owners.

-Our day-long symposium will explore themes highlighted in the exhibition, including urban renewal, historic preservation and Black history.
-Additional sessions will include a workshop on historic preservation and a discussion on grassroots historic preservation efforts.
-View the schedule below.
+Our day-long symposium, held at the Library of Virginia on Oct.
+25, 2025, explored themes highlighted in the exhibition, including urban renewal, historic preservation and Black history.
+Additional sessions included a workshop on historic preservation and a discussion on grassroots historic preservation efforts.

 Schedule of Events